IvanKomar/Movies-galerry-IvanKomar-14-04-2020/README.md

+ For run project do next steps:
-1. For run project clone master branch
+1. clone master branch of this repository
-2. Uuse  #npm install for install all dependences
+2. Use npm install for install all dependences
-3. after install use: #npm run dev
+3. when dependences have been installed use: npm run dev